|

 Notes about the Above Sequence:

 First dolomite: This is likely the phase that changed the rock from limestone to dolostone.
+The crystals are small rhombs and are the most common feature at every Herkimer deposit.
+When unaltered they are clear or a light beige.
 The common form can be weathered, rounded, or altered to a tan or light brown.

 Second dolomite: This is the "large dolomite" that occurs in some cavities in every deposit.
-When fresh it is shiny white, sometime in saddle form.
-The common form is weathered or altered to a tan.
+When fresh it is shiny white, sometimes in saddle form.
+The common form is weathered or altered to a tan or beige.

-Sulfides: This phase is often weathered to rust, resulting is a rust coating over near by minerals.
+Early Sulfides: This phase is often of very small pyrite, marcasite and chalcopyrite.
+This author has seen "ruby" sphalerite from HDM and HBQ.
+Galena has been reported from the district.
+Because of the heavy weathering these minerals are often weathered to ochre, resulting is a rust coating over near by minerals.
 This rust coating is different than original mineral features that impart a similar color.
+Blue coating from the weathering of the chalocpyrite has also been seen (at TCR and HBQ).

 single clear rhombs that are often microscopic